tombusby/tombusby.github.io/_understanding_cryptography/ex4.1.md

 *This solution is verified as correct by the official [Solutions for Odd-Numbered Questions](http://wiki.crypto.rub.de/Buch/en/download/Understanding_Cryptography_Odd_Solutions.pdf) manual.*

 1\.
-Unlike DES, AES was now developed in secret.
+Unlike DES, AES was not developed in secret.
 It was developed via a public competition by NIST.
 Some of the design criteria of DES (the S-boxes in particlar) were kept secret from the public to defend against cryptographic attacks which were as yet unpublished and only known to the NSA.
 AES was developed by allowing a public acadamic evaluation of the algorithm candidates.

 This appears to be the beginning of the modern consensus that an open design process produces the most secure algorithms.